 How you do this is up to you.
 It might be with Google Calendar, notes on your phone, post-its, or even a hand-drawn chart.
 The important thing is that you don’t keep it all in your head.
 Get it down on paper, physically or digitally.
 This helps more than you’ll ever know.

 Your home is now your office.
 This can be a surprisingly dangerous situation for people who are working from home.
 It’s important to be able to compartmentalise your life, even if you never leave the house.
 You can do this physically, by allotting yourself a workspace and a living space.

 For those who have the money and the space to do so, turning a room in your home into an office is a fantastic move.
-If you don’t have the money or the luxury for that, make whatever arrangements you can to physically separate work and play.
+If you don’t have the money for that, make whatever arrangements you can to physically separate work and play.

 This might mean buying a desk to put in the corner of your living room.
 It might simply mean working at the dining table and eating lunch in front of the TV.

 However you do it is up to you, but you need to build physical barriers between work and life.
 These physical barriers translate to mental ones as you begin to associate one place with work and another with relaxation and play.

 You need to build physical barriers between work and life.

 This may require money that you might not have right now, or use space that you can’t find, but you need to interpret this in your own way.
 Make use of the space you have, even if that means having a desk in the corner next to your sofa in your studio apartment.
 The desk is for work and the sofa is for play.
 Make sure people can see you by getting your lighting for virtual conferences sorted.

 There can be some guilt that comes with working from home.
 You feel privileged, surrounded by your home comforts and no longer having to struggle through a morning commute.
 You’re also not outside in the wind, rain, and cold, or the baking summer heat.
 You’re comfortable.